stefanv/tabs2text/README.md

-# tabs2text: a Chrome / Chromium extensions
+# tabs2text: a Chrome & Firefox extension

 ## Export a list of tabs in markdown / org format